mlswg/mls-protocol/draft-ietf-mls-protocol.md

 aligning their copy of the tree to the sender's.

-To perform an update for a leaf, the sender transmits the following information for each node in the direct path of the leaf:
+To perform an update for a leaf, the sender transmits the following information for each node in the direct path of the leaf, as well as the root:

 * The public key for the node
-* Zero or more encrypted copies of the path secret corresponding to the node's parent
+* Zero or more encrypted copies of the path secret corresponding to the node

 The path secret value for a given node is encrypted for the subtree corresponding to the parent's non-updated child, i.e., the child on the copath of the leaf node.